dpcheng/Discourse/docs/bugs.md

   - add `width: 100vw, height: 100vh` to that outer element
   - set `width: 100%, height: 100%, overflow: scroll` to message-list.
   - set form to `position: relative, bottom: 0`

+8. Every time I start a new session, the message list reloads on the first message.
+The message form stays the same.